NateDhaliwal/natedhaliwal.github.io/_posts/2024-12-18-my-first-post.md

 <br><br>
 I am a Python full-stack web developer.
 I know Python, HTML, CSS and JS.
 I'm currently learning SQL, to help manage databases more effectively.
 <br><br>
 I hope to upkeep this blog to continue posting blog posts.
-I hope I can be like Jeff Atwood one day, with his incredibly popular blog, [codinghorror](https://blog.codinghorror.com/).minima:
+I hope I can be like Jeff Atwood one day, with his incredibly popular blog, [codinghorror](https://blog.codinghorror.com/).
-  social_links:
-    - { platform: github,  user_url: "https://github.com/jekyll/jekyll" }